 The first step to maximizing your investment is having strong incident response processes in place.
 These processes are replicated in your security automation platform as playbooks to accomplish tasks and workflows that orchestrate actions.
 By doing this, you’re ensuring:

 - Incident response processes are consistent and repeatable, eliminating the potential for human error.

-- Analyst on-boarding and training efforts are efficient and standardized.
+- Analyst onboarding and training efforts are efficient and standardized.

-SOAR implementation also provides a single unified view that dramatically improves the analyst’s day-to-day.
-Instead of having to learn, work with, and constantly reconfigure the unique designs and quirks of each individual security tool, analysts can work with the single consistent interface of the SOAR platform.
-This new central security component becomes the premium location for designing and testing new processes for handling alerts and incidents.
-Using the workflow builder provides a simple drag-and-drop interface that can quickly connect and rearrange different combinations of data interchange, allowing engineers and analysts to refine their processes.
-Typically, with little to no programming required, users can test out different combinations of tool and data connections quickly and efficiently.
+Security automation implementation also provides a single unified view that dramatically improves the analyst’s day-to-day work.
+Instead of having to learn, work with and constantly reconfigure the unique designs and quirks of each individual security tool, analysts can work with the single consistent interface of the low-code security automation platform.

-Return On Investment
+The Return On Investment of Security Automation

-With SOAR implementation, analyst efficiency begins to multiply.
+After implementing security automation, analyst efficiency begins to multiply.
 A single analyst can easily handle multiple tasks in the time it would have taken them to handle a single task previously.
 These efficiencies are typically most abundant in well-defined and refined use cases.

 The most commonly implemented use cases, due to their prevalence and importance to the SOC are phishing, SIEM alert triage and incident response.
 However, there are advantageous use cases that extend security beyond the SOC, such as fraud case management and employee offboarding.